peteanderson80/Matterport3DSimulator/README.md

 ## Installation / Build Instructions

-We recommend using our docker image to install the simulator.
-The simulator can also be built from source but satisfying the project dependencies may be more difficult.
+We recommend using our [Dockerfile](Dockerfile) to install the simulator.
+The simulator can also be [built without docker](### Building without Docker) but satisfying the project dependencies may be more difficult.

 ### Prerequisites